Family of Philip V (1738): Artist

 Van Loo was a French artist who was born in Toulon in 1701.
 He trained under his father Jean Baptiste van Loo who, under the patronage of the Prince of Carignan, worked in Rome and Turin.
 Van Loo became court painter in 1737 having replaced Jean Ranc.
 He came to the Spanish court of the House of Bourbon in 1737 where he worked till 1752.
-He was the premier painter to Philip V's son Fernando VI but left Spain in 1757 returning to France.
+He was the premier painter to Philip V's son Ferdinand VI but left Spain in 1757 returning to France.
 Van Loo, according to critics, was also influenced by Dutch art.
 Van Loo's younger brother Charles Amédée Philippe van Loo also had a successful career and went on to paint Empress Elizabeth of Russia.

 Description

 The painting is today held at the Museo del Prado in Madrid.
 In the center, is Philip V, next to Philip is his Italian wife, Elisabeth Farnese.
-On the left of Philip is Louise Élisabeth of France, nicknamed Madame Infante, future Duchess of Parma, who at the time wasn’t in Spain.
+On the left of Philip is Louise-Élisabeth of France, nicknamed Madame Infante, future Duchess of Parma, who at the time wasn't in Spain.
 On the right of Farnese is Infante Philip, who was later future Duke of Parma.
-On the left of Madame Infante is Philip V’s last son with his first wife, Maria Luisa Gabriella of Savoy is Ferdinand, Prince of Asturias and behind Ferdinand is his wife, Barbara of Portugal, Princess of Asturias and next to Barbara is Farnese’s eldest daughter Mariana Victoria, who would be the future Queen of Portugal.
+On the left of Madame Infante is Philip V's last son with his first wife, Maria Luisa Gabriella of Savoy is Ferdinand, Prince of Asturias and behind Ferdinand is his wife, Barbara of Portugal, Princess of Asturias and next to Barbara is Farnese's eldest daughter Mariana Victoria, who would be the future Queen of Portugal.
 On the right of Philip is Infanta Maria Teresa Rafaela and Infante Luis who would later become Dauphine of France via marriage to Louis, Dauphin of France and Count of Chinchón.
 Next to Luis is Charles VII of Naples, and on the bottom of Charles is his wife, Maria Amalia of Saxony.
 Below Farnese is her last child, Infanta Maria Antonia Ferdinanda, who would later become Queen of Sardinia.
 The green cloth covering some structures may mean that it is still in construction or style.
 The royals are in a large room opening onto a garden.